ironirc/Spec2-Web-UI/README.md

 # Spec-PharoJS
-An attempt to use PharoJS as backend for Spec ... initial steps not much here yet
+An attempt to use PharoJS as backend for Spec.
+Everything is still in a very experimental state.

 ```Smalltalk
 Metacello new